suurmacz/KM-Detailing/README.md

 # KM-Detailing

-First commercial website for a Detailing firm.
+First commercial project for a Detailing firm.

+Customer design with my methods for performing the required functionality.